Healing Your Migraines

 Phases of the Menstrual Cycle

-I began to learn about each phase of my cycle and which hormones were increasing or decreasing on certain days.
-I started to try to sync up my lifestyle to support what was happening in different phases of my cycle.
 It’s an Eastern medical tenet that for lasting health balance, we must live in accordance with the seasons.
 We should rest and be insular in the winter time, and we should be active and most productive in the Spring and Summer.
 Similarly, women will feel more balanced if they live in accordance with their cycles.
 During menstruation, we feel more lethargic, and so we should respect the instinct to be more restful, insular, and restorative.
-Of course, our lives and work may not allow for the kind of rest we need, but if we can carve out the time to lie down, read a book, watch a movie, and rest during this time, we should not feel guilty about it.
-After all, chunks of bloody tissue are being purged from our bodies.
-It’s ok to be tired.
-If you’re like me, raised with a strong work ethic, and living in a city that always pushes your limits, even a rest day is full of the drive to feel productive.
-But every living being needs to rest.
+Our lives and work may not allow for the kind of rest we need, but if we can carve out a half an hour to lie horizontal, deepen our breathing, it can make all the difference.
+Every living being needs to rest its battery.
 Sometimes we have to stop and mentally say to ourselves ‘my only task for the next ____ amount of time is to rest.’

 After menstruation, we are more deficient in blood, body fluids, and minerals.
 It’s a good idea at this phase to eat healthy fats to support estrogen with omega rich foods like seeds, nuts, yams, and fish.
 Both very low and high levels of body fat are associated with low estradiol levels.
 My teacher used to say ‘fat is the house of estrogen.’
 As estrogen increases and we feel more creative and productive, it will be less of a struggle to get out there and do our thing.
-If there is healthy ovulation mid cycle, progesterone levels will increase afterward.
-Many premenstrual symptoms like breast tenderness and mood swings are due to the spike of progesterone before the release phase of menstruation.
-At this premenstrual time, it’s beneficial to help the body metabolize hormones, so things like epsom salt baths, green juices, liquid chlorophyll, dandelion tea, and fibrous food are extra helpful to let the body eliminate waste that includes hormones.
+We can focus at this time on building up the blood.
+Red meat is the quickest way to do that.
+But dark red foods like beets and cherries are also beneficial if red meat is not your thing.

 Stress Disrupts Hormones